swat-sccs/scheduler-v2/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to Scheduler-V2!
+Thanks for considering contributing to The SCCS Course Planner!

 ## Opening issues

-If you find a bug, please feel free to [open an issue](https://github.com/swat-sccs/scheduler-v2/issues).
+If you find a bug, please feel free to [open an issue](https://github.com/swat-sccs/planner/issues).

 If you taking the time to mention a problem, even a seemingly minor one, it is greatly appreciated, and a totally valid contribution to this project.
 Thank you!